Operational Guidelines: One-Parent Family Payment

 See "Means Assessment" guidelines for more general information and details on the assessment of spousal maintenance as means.

-Qualification for OFP is based on the age of the youngest child in the family.
-If a person qualifies for OFP based on the youngest child in the family then, payment of an Increase for the other qualified Child(ren) will continue, until they reach 18 years or 22 years if they are in full-time education.
+If a person qualifies for OFP based on the age of the youngest child in the family, payment for the other qualified child(ren) will continue, until they reach 18 years or 22 years if they are in full-time education.

-(Domiciliary Care in payment, Customer recently bereaved)
+Domiciliary Care in payment or Customer recently bereaved

 The cut-off point of youngest child that applies to OFP claims, does not apply in certain circumstances: